sjtuwrk/SunwayMR/README.md

 * After the SunwayMR project is inspected, it will be opened in whole.

+* Now, we have provided application demos videos.

 ## Dependencies

 You will need `gcc/g++` when using GNU `make`.